nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Your current age is: 20
 ----------------------------------------------------------------------------------------------------------------------------------------
 ```
-Note: Inputs given for NEW_AGE can only be integers ranging from 1 to 130.
+> :bulb: **Additional information:** Inputs given for NEW_AGE can only be integers ranging from 1 to 130.

 #### 2.3.1.3 Edit profile gender
 Format: `edit gender NEW_GENDER(M for male; F for female)`